LLNL/gtest-mpi-listener/README.md

     // Adds MPI listener; Google Test owns this pointer listeners.Append(new MPIMinimalistPrinter);

-    // Run tests, then clean up and exit int result = RUN_ALL_TESTS();
+    // Run tests, then clean up and exit.
+RUN_ALL_TESTS() returns 0 if all tests
+    // pass and 1 if some test fails. int result = RUN_ALL_TESTS();

-    return result;
+    return 0;
 }
 ```